-YI NING WONG WRITES – It wasn’t until Ip Man (2008), a Hong Kong martial arts film, that Hong Kong actor Donnie Yen gain international attention.
+YI NING WONG WRITES – It wasn’t until Ip Man (2008), a Hong Kong martial arts film, that Hong Kong actor Donnie Yen gained international attention.
 This led to his Hollywood debut, Crouching Tiger, Hidden Dragon: Sword of Destiny (2016).

 He has since arguably been America’s favorite Chinese action star, featuring in recent blockbusters such as Rogue One: A Star Wars Story (2016), where he plays a blind monk warrior, and xXx: Return of Xander Cage (2017), where he was a skilled sidekick to Vin Diesel.
 Both character inceptions are rooted in martial arts.

 Yen’s current trek is similar to that of celebrated Hong Kong actor, Jackie Chan, whose martial arts skills earned him his Hollywood breakthrough back in the 90s.

 Rush Hour (1998) greatly increased the visibility of the Chinese film market, and certainly created many more film opportunities for him.
 However, Chan’s success was also met with criticism.
 Rush Hour and his subsequent works have been evaluated by some throughout the years as exploiting humor derived from Chinese qualities, and typecasting Asians as martial arts characters.

 As Chan is retiring from the martial arts industry, Yen’s action-focused film career raises the question of whether his own portrayals will set him apart from this uninspiring typecast, or if he is beginning a familiar path toward becoming Hollywood’s new martial arts master and stereotype.